 Ashland, Virginia, USA

-The innovation that began in 1979 continues today, with seasoned management and cross-functional teams seeking ways to improve product quality, operational efficiency and environmental compliance.
+The innovation that began in 1979 continues today, with seasoned management and cross-functional teams seeking ways to improve product quality and operational efficiency.

 Newspaper Publishing and Advertising Circulars

 Bear Island uses a mix of wood to produce newsprint for many printing processes.
 The mill’s newsprint is used in general printing and newspaper publishing, as well as for advertising circulars.
 Today, Bear Island’s paper machine produces 235,000 metric tons of newsprint annually, with customers throughout the United States and across the world.